victoriafil/computational-semantics/seminars/03-distributed-representations-assignment.md

 For the first paper:

 * Some concepts: syntagmatic and paradigmatic relations, one-hot vector representation, dense embeddings, word2vec, CBOW, skip-gram, Gensim, GloVe, LSTM
-* What is the difference between word embeddings, dsitributional word vectors/matrices and word vectors with dimensionality reduction?
+* What is the difference between distributional word vectors/matrices, word vectors with dimensionality reduction and word embeddings?
-* What are the benefits and weaknesses of using word embeddings compared to other representations mentioned in the previous point both in terms of the nature of representation and computational cost building and using them?
+* What are the benefits and weaknesses of using word embeddings compared to other word representations mentioned in the previous point both in terms of the nature of representation and computational cost building and using them?
 * What kind of word embeddings can we build; what are differences between?
 * What is a probabilistic language model?
 How do word embeddings relate to a probabilistic language model?